voxel51/fiftyone/README.md

 ---

-[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source machine learning tool created by [Voxel51](https://voxel51.com) that helps you build high-quality datasets and ML models.
+[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source ML tool created by [Voxel51](https://voxel51.com) that helps you build high-quality datasets and computer vision models.

 With FiftyOne, you can search, sort, filter, visualize, analyze, and improve your datasets without excess wrangling or writing custom scripts.
 It also